Haiti fears spike in cholera cases as fuel blockade lifts

 "We need more resources," he said.
 "Cholera cases continue to climb in Haiti."

-At least 156 people have died and more than 6,900 are hospitalized, according to the Pan American Health Organization and Haiti's government, although officials believe the numbers are much higher as a result of under-reporting.
+At least 161 people have died and more than 7,600 are hospitalized, according to the Pan American Health Organization and Haiti's government, although officials believe the numbers are much higher as a result of under-reporting.
+Cholera is caused by a bacteria found in contaminated food or water that leads to vomiting and diarrhea.
+If not treated in time, it can cause fatal dehydration.

+The worsening situation led the United Nations to announce Tuesday that it, along with Haiti's government and other partners, was seeking $146 million to help fight cholera.
+At least half a million people in Haiti are at risk of contracting the disease, according to PAHO and the World Health Organization.

+"The surge in cases in recent weeks and the rapid spread of cholera in the country is worrying," said Ulrika Richardson, U.N. resident and humanitarian coordinator.

 Fils noted that cholera cases were likely contained during the fuel blockade since gas stations were closed and many in the country of more than 11 million people remained at home.